Interested in the low FODMAP diet for children?

 The goal of the diet is to identify which of the FODMAP sugars are troublesome for your child’s gut.

-This is because some high FODMAPS are also prebiotics and a source of fibres.
+This is because some high FODMAPSs are also prebiotics and a source of fibres.
 These foods are therefore crucial for feeding and nurturing the overall composition of your child’s gut microbiota.

-The low FODMAPs diet is more commonly used as a diet therapy for adults with IBS.
+The low FODMAPs diet is more commonly used as diet therapy for adults with IBS.

-Relief from symptoms such as persisting constipation and diarrhoea of unknown cause in children may be solved through a low FODMAP diet trial, within just two weeks of starting the diet.
+Relief from symptoms such as persisting constipation and diarrhoea of unknown cause in children may be solved through a low FODMAPs diet trial, within just two weeks of starting the diet.

-The diet should never be started at home.
-Please speak to your child’s doctor or dietitian for further help and advice.
+The low FODMAP diet for children should never be started at home without the supervision of an experienced dietitian with appropriate FODMAP training.
+Please speak to your child’s doctor or IBS paediatric dietitian for further help and advice.

 Let Me Help